 At the beginning of our Central and South America trip, my boyfriend and I traveled through Costa Rica for several weeks, and we were absolutely captivated by the country.
-In no other place have I been able to immerse myself so deeply in nature and experience such a diverse range of wildlife as a tourist.
+In no other place have I been able to immerse myself so deeply in nature and experience such a diverse range of wildlife.
 The mix of lush green landscapes, expansive sandy beaches, and adventurous activities made Costa Rica an unforgettable travel destination for me.
 And I want to share this experience with you in this 3 week Costa Rica itinerary!

 This travel itinerary offers the perfect balance of action, beach, and nature.
 From the capital, San José, we head to the southern Pacific coast to Uvita, one of the most biodiverse areas in the world.
 Next, we continue up the Pacific coast to Jacó, and then to the Nicoya Peninsula to Santa Teresa, where we’ll catch some waves with our surfboards.
 In Tamarindo, we’ll witness some of the most beautiful sunsets before heading inland to La Fortuna, Costa Rica’s adventure and wellness hotspot.
 Finally, the three-week journey concludes on the Caribbean side of the country, where we’ll relax on the beach under palm trees and truly unwind.
 Does this sound like your kind of vacation?
 Then let’s go!